Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 The Fenix Comparison

 A Garmin Fenix sets the benchmark for what a modern outdoor watch delivers.
 Multi-band GNSS, mapping, training load, optical heart rate, music, payments and an AMOLED option, with battery life on the order of two to three weeks in smartwatch mode and a charging cable required at every multi-day stop.
-The Core 2 looks set to land in the same capability bracket, sitting alongside the Vertical and Race in the modern Suunto line rather than below it.
+The Core 2 looks set to land in the same capability bracket as the Vertical and Race in the modern Suunto line, rather than below them.

-The differentiator is the battery footing ie A modern outdoor watch that runs for years on a single replaceable battery, against rechargeables that need a cable every fortnight, is a category move that nothing in the Fenix range can match.
+The differentiator is the battery footing, i.e., a modern outdoor watch that runs for years on a single replaceable battery, versus rechargeables that need a cable every fortnight; this is a category move that nothing in the Fenix range can match.

 A Full-Circle Decision

-The full-circle nature of this battery decision lifts Core 2 beyond a simple new product filing.
+The full-circle nature of this battery decision elevates Core 2 beyond a simple new-product filing.
 Industry effort has gone into squeezing more days out of rechargeable batteries.
 Suunto appears to have solved the problem from the other end.
 Rather than charging the watch more often or fitting a bigger lithium-ion pack, the company has paired modern outdoor-watch electronics with a replaceable battery and let efficient silicon do the work.
-The judgement on whether that delivers in practice will have to wait for review units but I can see no reason why suunto will let us down.
+The judgment on whether that delivers in practice will have to wait until review units are available, but I can see no reason why Suunto will let us down.

 Confidentiality on the FCC documents runs to September 2026, which typically aligns with a planned market release.